-The Spring ’14 collections are under way in New York, and will be followed by the shows in London, Milan, and Paris.
-Before their new clothes hit the runway, we’ve asked some of the most anticipated names to offer a sneak peek.
-Per usual, it’s a busy time for all—designers and fashion followers alike—so we’re continuing our split-second previews: tweet-length previews at 140 characters or less.
-Our entire selection of Spring ’14 previews is available here.
+The Spring ’15 menswear collections have marched down the catwalk in London, Florence, and Milan, and on Wednesday, they kicked off in Paris.
+Before the new clothes hit the runway, we’ve asked some of the most anticipated names to offer a sneak peek.
+Per usual, it’s a busy time for all—designers and fashion followers alike—so we’re continuing our split-second previews: tweet-length at 140 characters or less.
+Our entire collection of Spring ’15 previews is available here.

 WHO: Thom Browne

-WHAT: “…Girls are fun…”—Thom Browne.
-The designer sent us a Spring ’14 sketch, above.
+WHAT: “…VERY SHARP…”—Thom Browne.
+The designer sent us a sketch of his Spring ’15 collection, above.

 Thanks to Zac Posen, Brooks Brothers might be shedding some of its country club clichés.
 WWD reports that the New York designer has been tapped as the creative director for women’s clothing and accessories.
 In his new role, Posen won’t be designing, per se, but will rather direct the collection’s development and presentations.
 “We want to better ourselves and have another point of view,” said Claudio Del Vecchio, chairman and CEO of Brooks Brothers.
 “He’s someone we trust and admire for what he does, and he can add to what we’re already doing.”